The hoop stays down.

 One of the court’s hoops was taken down earlier this summer after residents of the neighborhood near the park complained about loutish, unruly and disruptive behavior by players at the park.
-Similar complaints had led to the town taking down hoops at Smithfield and other parks in 2011 and 2012.
+Similar complaints had led to the town taking down hoops at Smithfield and in 2011 and 2012.

 The removal of the hoop has confused and irked a number of Springfield residents.
 Several residents have insinuated the move was driven by racism, alleging that the neighbors are complaining because black youths—presumed to be from out of town—use the courts.